ropensci/treebase/inst/doc/treebase/treebase_github.md

 ([http://datadryad.org](http://datadryad.org)) is a popular host for such data to support the data archiving requirements mentioned above.
-While programmatic access to the repository is possible through the `rdryad` package [@Chamberlain2012], variation in data formatting must first be overcome.
+While programmatic access to the repository is possible through the `rdryad` package (Chamberlain, Boettiger, and Ram 2012), variation in data formatting must first be overcome.
 Dedicated databases such as FishBASE ([http://fishbase.org](http://fishbase.org)) may be another alternative, where morphological data can be queried for a list of species using the `rfishbase` package [@rfishbase].
 The development of similar software for programmatic data access will rapidly extend the space and scale of possible analyses.

-The recent advent of mandatory data archiving in many of the major journals publishing phylognetics-based research [*e.g.* @Fairbairn2010,
-@Piwowar2011, @Whitlock2010], is a particularly promising development that should continue to fuel trend of submissions seen in Fig. [fig:1].
+The recent advent of mandatory data archiving in many of the major journals publishing phylognetics-based research (*e.g.* Fairbairn 2010, , ), is a particularly promising development that should continue to fuel trend of submissions seen in Fig. 1.
 Accompanied by faster and more inexpensive techniques of NextGen sequencing, and the rapid expansion in phylogenetic applications, we anticipate this rapid growth in available phylogenies will continue.
 Faced with this flood of data, programmatic access becomes not only increasingly powerful but an increasingly necessary way to ensure we can still see the forest for all the trees.

 Acknowledgements
 ================